PolupalliGopiChand/Density-Based-Traffic-Management-System/Hardware/Code/Single-Road/README.md

-# Traffic Management System Code
+# Traffic Management System for Single Road Code

 ## Overview
 This Arduino-based project dynamically controls traffic signals based on real-time vehicle detection using ultrasonic sensors.
 It uses LEDs to represent traffic lights and a TM1637 7-segment display to show countdown timers for signal durations.